LewisIsWorking/PathWarsWiki/Writerside/topics/Sunken-tower-library-books.md

 And perhaps more…

-# 3. An Abjurer’s Guide To Envy.
+## 3. An Abjurer’s Guide To Envy.

-A spellbook aimed at Thassilonian Wizards specialising in the Sin Magic of Envy studying in Edasseril.
+A spell book aimed at Thassilonian Wizards specialising in the Sin Magic of Envy studying in Edasseril.

 Before learning to wield sin, they must learn the essentials of abjuration.

-“Abjuration is a school of magic that deals in protective spells and the suppression of others' magic.
+“Abjuration is a school of magic that deals in protective spells, and the suppression of others' magic.

 Magic of this school creates physical or magical barriers, negates magical or physical abilities, harms trespassers, or even banishes the target of the spell to another plane of existence.